 Warning!
 Do not open the camera housing.
-Doing so voids the Hardware Warranty described at the beginning of this manual.
+Doing so voids the Hardware Warranty.

 Your camera is a precisely manufactured device and should be handled with care.
 Here are some tips on how to care for the device.

 - Avoid electrostatic charging. - When handling the camera unit, avoid touching the lenses.
 Fingerprints affect the quality of the image produced by the device. - To clean the lenses, use a standard camera lens cleaning kit or a clean dry cotton cloth.
 Do not apply excessive force. - Avoid excessive shaking, dropping or any kind of mishandling of the device.